 I tried for a while to reproduce the way light looks reflected through water or glass; I love the way it seems to stretch out and form webs and other shapes.
 But I was never able to produce small enough shapes to fit them on the sensor, and there was still the problem of handling things like water and glass close to an open camera.

 My first breakthrough was in the Blueforms series.
 I used a lens, but when I manipulated the RAW files in Lightroom, patterns and shapes started to appear.
 Some of the shapes are just noise, but others are hidden variations in light, so dim that they aren’t visible in the original image.
-I didn’t bring this idea back to lensless photography for some time, but even when I did, the results were too similar to the Blueforms, with fields of shapes and patterns but no single subjects.
+I didn’t bring this idea back to bare-sensor photography for some time, but even when I did, the results were too similar to the Blueforms, with fields of shapes and patterns but no single subjects.

 After becoming more comfortable with putting objects close to the sensor, I used pieces of cardboard and eventually my hands to block parts of the incoming light.
 After trial and error, I was able to make two small openings between my fingers while pointing the sensor directly at a light, and the result became Lightforms #1.